 - Morning nap is too early.
 An early morning nap has the potential to cause early morning awakenings by acting as the last sleep cycle of the night which is separated from the rest of the night by a short wake period.
 To fix this, gradually move the morning nap later and if necessary the first feeding of the day since hunger may be waking your child up too.

 - Your child is learning a new skill.
 Children practice new skills (even when they can't quite do the skills yet) before they fall asleep and even in their sleep.
 Obviously if you're trying to crawl or walk when you should be sleeping it can cause some disruptions :) If your child is practicing a skill when they should be sleeping, sometime going in once and lying them down and telling them to go to sleep works--if it doesn't, leaving them alone is probably your best bet, otherwise your attention may make a new wake up habit.

 - Your child may be going through a monkey business phase.
 He wakes and plays around for a bit before going back to sleep.
 He is excited about life, day or night!
-Some kids may wake and cry for you, especially if they are not used to sleeping on their own.

 - Your child, while transitioning through sleep phases, may wake up for a bit and make noises which you wrongfully assume as a sign that he is ready to go for the day.
 If left alone for several minutes he may go right back to sleep.
 Don't rush in!

 - Teach your child to stay in his bed until you either get him or, if he is old enough, some sort of indicator let's him know it is time to get up.
 This may be something like a clock (either by the time or some you can set to light up at a certain time to represent morning) or a light that lights up to signal morning (see a post here on those).
 If you teach your child to stay in his bed until you get him from the time he is mobile, this will come very easily and only possibly require a little reinforcement/reminder here and there.

 Morning Wake Time - Timing Morning Wake Time with Night Time Feedings